 THE DESERT IS ALIVE

 Elated and with sufficiently much water on board we start our desert expedition for several days.
 Kilometer by kilometer we jolt on rough pistes passing massive rocks that continually alter their appearance depending on the altitude of the sun.
 Sometimes dark brown, sometimes bright red to purple.
 The endless fields of stone around us shine sandy brown, dark grey and even blue.
-Stone as far the eye can reach, a hard prickly bush or some solitary grasses here and there .
+Stone as far the eye can reach, a hard prickly bush here and there or some solitary grasses.
 Solitude and nothing but a horizon – as it seems.

 It seems to me that I could hear some voices from afar.
 I cock my ears.
 It sounds like a cheerful chattering.
 Do we get visitors?
 Actually children appear soon accompanied by a young girl.
 They are on their way to school.
 To Foum Zguid on foot.
 We have no idea how long already these five are on their way.
 Later on our route we even can’t find a house or a tent where they could have come from.
 The only thing we know is, that they still have another 15 kilometers to go until they arrive at their school.

 Susanne rummages around in her charity box for some shoes, which should fit one of the girls.
 Some minutes later the kids bid goodbye and move on equipped with new pens for school and a new pair of sneakers.

 A long time we look after the kids and are just baffled about their long way to school.

 “This is exactly how I always imagined our journey.
 Vastness and to camp free in the middle of a sublime landscape.
 To be alone without any needs having everything necessary with us.
 No man far and wide.”
 Win is not the only one who goes into raptures when we arrive at Erg Chegaga the next afternoon after many kilometers of pistes.

 I am melting away at the sight of softly curved sand dunes that contrast strongly with the glorious blue sky.
 What a sight and we are in the middle of it!